Tom Goldstein for Saint Paul

-With nearly a quarter of our residents living below the poverty line, an unacceptable achievement gap in our schools, limited opportunities for young people, and a zoning code heavily skewed in favor of developers, business as usual is no longer acceptable unless the only purpose of city government is to benefit those with the right political connections.
+With nearly forty percent of our residents living below the poverty line, an unacceptable achievement gap in our schools, limited opportunities for young people, and a zoning code heavily skewed in favor of developers, business as usual is no longer acceptable in St. Paul—unless the primary purpose of city government is to only benefit those with the right political connections.

-So—together—let’s figure out how we’re going to create the thousands of livable wage jobs we need to help lift people out of poverty.
+So—together—let’s figure out how we are going to create the thousands of livable wage jobs we need to help lift people out of poverty.